amberframework/granite/README.md

 This should be supplied near the very top of your main Crystal program.
 Before Granite is required.

-How you supply the string is up to you and what would be suit you application.
+How you supply the string is up to you and what would suit you application best.

 ## Usage